argoproj-labs/training-material/argo-workflows/templates/work.md

-What other types of *work* template are there?
+What other types of *work* templates are there?

 A **container set** allows you to run multiple containers in a single pod.
-This is useful when you want the containers to share a common workspace.
+This is useful when you want the containers to share a common workspace, or when you want to consolidate pod spin-up time into one step in your workflow.

 A **data template** allows you get data from storage (e.g. S3).
 This is useful when each item of data represents an item of work that needs doing.

 A **resource template** allows you to create a Kubernetes resource and wait for it to meet a condition (e.g. successful) .
-This is useful if you want to interoperate with another Kubernetes system, Spark EMR.
+This is useful if you want to interoperate with another Kubernetes system, like Spark EMR.

 A **script template** allows you to run a script in a container.
 This is very similar to a container template, but when you've added a script to it.

-Every type of templates that does work does it by running a pod.
+Every type of template that does work does it by running a pod.
 So you can use `kubectl` to view these pods:

 `kubectl get pods -l workflows.argoproj.io/workflow`{{execute}}